celaut-project/celaut-architecture/README.md

->In addition to these, the architecture is in line with the [Ergo Manifesto.](https://ergoplatform.org/en/blog/2021-04-26-the-ergo-manifesto)
+>In addition to these, the architecture is in line with the [Ergo Manifesto](https://ergoplatform.org/en/blog/2021-04-26-the-ergo-manifesto), despite not being limited to the use of this platform.

 <br>